takemobiteam/takemobi-test.github.io/docs/index.md

 ## Bookings & Flights Overview

-A **Booking** represents a need for a transfer (a ride in a vehicle) for a group of passengers (1 or more).
-A group represented in a single Booking generally has booked a tour together, will be on the same flights, and will be staying at the same **Hotel**.
+A **Booking** represents a need for a one-way Transfer (a ride in a vehicle) for a group of passengers (1 or more).
+A group represented in a single Booking generally has booked a tour together, will be on the same flight, and will be staying at the same **Hotel**.

-For every group who books a tour together, there will generally be 2 **Bookings** sent to Mobi because there are 2 transfers.
-For example, if the group is going to Cancun, there would be the following 2 one-way **Bookings**:
+For every group who books a tour together, there will generally be 2 one-way Bookings sent to Mobi because there are 2 one-way Transfers.
+For example, if the group is going to Cancún, there would be the following 2 one-way Bookings:

-- **Arrival to a destination:** a transfer picks up the group at the Cancun airport & brings them to their hotel
+- **Arrival** to a tour Destination: a transfer picks up the group at the Cancún airport & brings them to their hotel
-- **Departure from a destination:** a transfer picks up the group at their hotel & brings them to the Cancun airport
+- **Departure** from a tour Destination: a transfer picks up the group at their hotel & brings them to the Cancún airport

-Guests that have itineraries involving multiple **Hotels** may have additional transfers, so they would have 1 or more additional **Bookings** with the "Between Hotels" type.
+Guests that have itineraries involving multiple Hotels may have additional transfers, so they would have 1 or more additional Bookings with the "Between Hotels" type.

-Each **Flight** represents a real flight in the world that corresponds to an **Arrival** to a destination or a **Departure** from a destination where 1 or more groups of passengers will need a transfer.
-Multiple **Bookings** may correspond to a given **Flight.**
+Each **Flight** represents a real flight in the world that corresponds to an Arrival to a tour Destination or a Departure from a tour Destination where 1 or more groups of passengers will need a transfer.
+Multiple Bookings may correspond to a given Flight.